 This article was updated on April 25th, 2018.
 To see what it’s like to work with our web design agency, check out Our Process!

 Web design projects are a lot of work!

-Whether it’s a design refresh or a completely new web design and build, there are so many factors to consider at every stage.
+Whether it’s a refresh or a completely new web design and build, there are so many factors to consider at every stage.
 How much content do you have, and how is it performing?
 What new technology do you need to integrate?
-And most importantly, how is the project going to improve the experience for your site’s users?
+And most importantly, how is the project going to improve the experience for your site’s visitors?

 Businesses also need to decide whether they will contract freelance web developers and designers, or partner with a design and development agency.

 This is a huge decision, because you’re putting your trust — and your budget — into someone else’s hands.
 Your digital marketing success, lead generation, and profit are impacted by your website.
 You need to get it right.

 Not sure if your business needs to undergo a full new web design?
 Check out Web Design vs. Refresh: Which Do You Need?